 I saw the tiny wheels turning.
 She was a smart kid, and was definitely weighing out her options.
 I don’t know what I would’ve picked in her situation.
 I do hope that she picks staying with us, it wouldn’t be easy in her early years and there would be times we would struggle.
 We didn’t have the skill set to train her magick either, but a small part of me felt like I was meant to care for this girl.
 She seemed powerful enough, more so than any witch I had met personally.
 I hoped that she would be able to hone her magick on her own.
 At least I had experience being a teacher back in our old pack, I could make sure she had basic learning covered.
 My mind was racing with all the possibilities of what could be and the poor thing hadn’t even agreed yet.

 “I wanna stay with you, as long as I don’t have to be hungry no more.”

 She was still wary of us, and I know what I said might’ve added to that but I wanted her to make as informed of a choice as possible for someone her age.
 I picked her up and nodded before placing her on Aden’s back.

 “I can promise you that no matter what, you won’t be hungry anymore.
 What’s your name, little flower?”
 She giggled at my nickname, and I knew I would call her that forever.

 “My name is Juniper Jordan.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LearlaWrite a Review